Confused about Making Tax Digital? Don't worry, we're here to shed some light on what Making Tax Digital actually means for you and your business.

 Make sure your business is MTD-compliant with award-winning software for small businesses from FreeAgent.

-From April 2020, HMRC has said it will widen the scope of Making Tax Digital to include income tax and corporation tax.
+The exact timetable for the next stages is still to be confirmed, but HMRC has said it will widen the scope of Making Tax Digital to include income tax and corporation tax.

 Myth 2: Under MTD I'll have to submit four tax returns a year

 The media has called MTD a "quarterly tax return" but that's not really the case.
 Reporting your financial data to HMRC throughout the year will replace the annual tax return but it isn't likely to be the same process.
 With your business accounts kept up-to-date in accounting software and with a lot of the admin automated, submitting your financial data to HMRC throughout the year should be as simple as checking it over, filling in any missing information and hitting a button to send.

 Despite some heated commentary on social media, the evidence shows that taxpayers are pretty positive about the prospect of a new digital tax system.
 In our survey of micro-business owners who had already digitised their bookkeeping, nearly half of 701 business owners polled said they were positive about MTD, compared with just 11% who felt negatively.

 Myth 4: HMRC will be snooping on my finances all the time

 The use of the phrase "real time" to describe financial reporting under MTD is misleading.
 HMRC has said that it will process financial data in "as close to real time as possible" but realistically, your figures will only be scrutinised when you submit them to HMRC - which will be at least quarterly.

 The collecting and processing of data in this way is intended to give taxpayers more certainty about their tax bill and an up-to-date picture of their tax position throughout the year.
 There has also been talk of a pay-as-you-go system for MTD, where you'll be able to make payments towards your tax bill as and when you submit updates, although how this might work in practice is still in discussion.